ffund/run-my-experiment-on-geni-blog/2017-03-21-channel-planning-in-802-11-understanding-the-effect-of-nearby-networks.md

 ping -c 1 192.168.0.5
 ```

+(or equivalent on WITest).

 We will configure the other network similarly.
 However, we will name this network "wireless2".
-On the access point (node1-9), bring up the wireless interface:
+On the access point (node1-9 on outdoor, node23 on WITest), bring up the wireless interface:

 ```
 ifconfig wlan0 up